Bobby Pulido: 1995–1999: Debut album and commercial success

 In July 1996, Pulido married Eliza Anzaldua, prompting a brief hiatus from his career.
-Pulido persisted in the promotion of his second album, Enséñame, which was released a month following his marriage.
-Billboard, recognizing the essence of Enséñame as a resounding ranchera album infused with catchy cumbia undertones, surmised that Pulido aimed to emulate Emilio Navaira, who sought to crossover and establish himself as a country music singer.
-Writing in the San Antonio Express-News, Ramiro Burr affirmed that Pulido's vocals had undergone significant refinement compared to the preceding recordings.
+Pulido promoted his second album, Enséñame, which was released a month following his marriage.
+Billboard described Enséñame as at its essence a resounding ranchera album infused with catchy cumbia undertones, surmised that Pulido aimed to emulate Emilio Navaira, who sought to crossover and establish himself as a country music singer.
+Writing in the San Antonio Express-News, Ramiro Burr agreed that Pulido's vocals had undergone significant refinement compared to the preceding recordings.
 Enséñame peaked at number ten on the Top Latin Albums and number two on the Regional Mexican Albums charts.
-The album generated three Regional Mexican Airplay tracks that secured spots within the top 20; "Enséñame", "Se Murió De Amor", and "La Rosa".
+The album produced three top-20 Regional Mexican Airplay singles; "Enséñame", "Se Murió De Amor", and "La Rosa".
 The album earned Pulido a nomination for the Tejano Music Award for Male Entertainer of the Year and the Lo Nuestro Award for Regional Mexican New Artist of the Year.
 In collaboration with Graciela Beltrán, the Barrio Boyzz, Emilio Navaira, Pete Astudillo, and Jennifer Peña, Pulido contributed to the rendition of "Viviras Selena" for the 1997 soundtrack to the biopic film about Selena, referred to as the "Queen of Tejano Music" who was shot and killed in March 1995.
-By 1997, Pulido had gained recognition for his role in introducing Tejano music to a younger demographic in the US.
+By 1997, Pulido was recognized for helping introduce Tejano music to a younger demographic in the US.
+That year, he was awarded the Most Promising Band of the Year award at the 1997 Tejano Music Awards.

-In 1998, Pulido released his third studio album Llegaste a Mi Vida, where it peaked at number two on the Regional Mexican Albums chart and at number eleven on the Top Latin Albums chart.
+In 1998, Pulido released his third studio album Llegaste a Mi Vida, which peaked at number two on the Regional Mexican Albums chart and at number eleven on the Top Latin Albums chart.
 The only single to appear on the Latin singles chart, "Pedire", peaked at number 28 on the Hot Latin Songs.
-Llegaste a Mi Vida garnered Pulido five of twelve nominations at the 1998 Tejano Music Awards; winning Male Vocalist of the Year, Male Entertainer of the Year, Tejano Crossover Song of the Year for "¿Dónde Estás?", and Tejano Album of the Year.
-The same year, Desvelado and Llegaste a Mi Vida, each sold 100,000 units in Mexico—an unprecedented milestone for the singer.
+Llegaste a Mi Vida earned Pulido five of twelve nominations at the 1998 Tejano Music Awards; winning Male Vocalist of the Year, Male Entertainer of the Year, Tejano Crossover Song of the Year for "¿Dónde Estás?", and Tejano Album of the Year.
+The same year, Desvelado and Llegaste a Mi Vida, each sold 100,000 units in Mexico—a milestone for the singer.
 In September 1998, Pulido released his first live album En Vivo: Desde Monterrey Mexico, which was recorded on April 24, 1998.
 The album became the singer's fourth top-ten US recording and peaked at number 21 on the Top Latin Albums chart.
-Performing at a sold-out concert at the Auditorio Coca-Cola in Monterrey, Pulido became the first Tejano grupo musician to accomplish this feat.
+Performing at a sold-out concert at the Auditorio Coca-Cola in Monterrey, Pulido became the first Tejano grupo musician to sell out the venue.
 In March 1999, he released his fourth studio album El Cazador, which produced the top-thirty Regional Mexican Airplay single "Cantarle a Ella".
 Pulido became the youngest recipient to be awarded the Orgullo de la Frontera from the Fiestas Mexicanas in February 1999.
-In an April 1999 interview, Pulido expressed interest in recording a Latin pop album, resolutely asserting his disinterest in crossover over and recording English-language albums.
+In an April 1999 interview, Pulido expressed interest in recording a Latin pop album, but said he had no interest in crossing over or recording English-language albums.